Working together to achieve more

 The oil and gas industry recognizes that companies can better achieve sustainable development goals by working in partnership with others.
 Companies are collaborating increasingly with a range of partners including other business entities, government agencies, non-governmental organizations, and academic research institutes.
 Each partnership is unique and is shaped on the needs and demands of its stakeholders.
 There are common benefits from partnerships, such as:

-The IPIECA publication, Partnerships in the oil and gas industry communicates how the oil and gas industry is using partnerships to respond to challenges of meeting global energy demand and to contribute to sustainable development.
+The IPIECA Partnerships factsheet and publication Partnerships in the oil and gas industry communicate how the oil and gas industry is using partnerships to respond to challenges of meeting global energy demand and to contribute to sustainable development.
 The publication explores the partnering process through challenges and lessons learned identified by IPIECA members and their partners in the forty case studies featured.

 In the development of Partnerships for the oil and gas industry, IPIECA gathered a number of case studies illustrating challenges and lessons learned by IPIECA members and their partners.
 To see these case studies please visit the dedicated case study page.